davidgasquez/handbook/content/learning.md

 ## [How To Do Hard Things](https://www.drmaciver.com/2019/05/how-to-do-hard-things/)

 It's a useful conceptual framework for how to get better at things that you currently find difficult.
+Everything is hard before it is easy.
+The day before something is a breakthrough, it's a stupid idea.

 - The Single-Loop System.
 Useful when you know what success looks like but cannot currently achieve it.
   1. Find something that is _like_ the hard thing but is easy.